CYTARABINE 20MG/ML INJECTION

 • irritation or severe blood infection (sepsis) at the site of injection,

-system, liver, digestive or genital system have been reported after using
+liver, digestive or genital system have been reported after using experimental

-experimental dose schedules.
-The side effects have included severe bone
+dose schedules.
+The side effects have included severe bone marrow

-marrow suppression, reversible effects on the cornea (front of the eye),
+suppression, reversible effects on the cornea (front of the eye), effects on the

-effects on the brain (usually reversible), drowsiness and convulsion, ulcers
+brain (usually reversible), drowsiness and convulsion, ulcers in the digestive

-in the digestive system which may lead to the infection of your abdominal
+system which may lead to the infection of your abdominal fluid (peritonitis),

-infusion.
-Your doctor may prescribe local corticosteroids (anti-inflammatory
+Your doctor may prescribe local corticosteroids (anti-inflammatory medicines)

-medicines) to prevent effects on the eyes such as sore eyes with bleeding
+to prevent effects on the eyes such as sore eyes with bleeding (haemorrhagic

-blood samples to monitor for these and also to check how well your liver and
+samples to monitor for these and also to check how well your liver and kidneys

 Sometimes the following side effects can occur together, usually 6-12 hours